 As you shop around to find the best options for you in credit card terminals, payment processors, and more, you might find you have other questions.
 We answered a few of the most frequently asked questions regarding credit card machines.
-Do you still have questions?
-Ask it in our forum.

 Does a credit card machine need internet?

 The short answer is yes.
 The longer answer is you’ll need either a dedicated phone line for wired standard credit card machines; an Ethernet solution with high-speed internet; or a wireless credit card machine that uses cellular data.